Haidbauer incident: Encounter with Josef Haidbauer

 In September 1924 Wittgenstein moved to a new school in Otterthal, near Trattenbach; the headmaster, Josef Putre, was someone Wittgenstein had become friends with at Trattenbach.
 Josef Haidbauer was one of Wittgenstein's pupils, 11 years old and by all accounts a weak child and slow learner.
 His father had died, and his mother worked locally as a maid for a farmer named Piribauer.
 Piribauer himself had a daughter, Hermine, in Wittgenstein's class.
 Wittgenstein had reportedly pulled her so hard by the ears and hair that her ears had bled, and some of her hair had fallen out.

-During a lesson in April 1926 Wittgenstein hit Haidbauer two or three times on the head, and the boy collapsed unconscious.
+During a lesson in April 1926 Wittgenstein hit Haidbauer two or three times on the head, and the boy supposedly collapsed unconscious.
 Wittgenstein sent the class home, carried Haidbauer to the headmaster's office, then left the building.
 He bumped into Herr Piribauer on the way out, who had arrived at the school after the children alerted him.
 Piribauer said that when he met Wittgenstein in the hall that day: I called him all the names under the sun.
 I told him he wasn't a teacher, he was an animal trainer!
 And that I was going to fetch the police right away!Another pupil, August Riegler, said of the incident: It cannot be said that Wittgenstein ill-treated the child.
 If Haidbauer's punishment was ill-treatment, then 80 percent of Wittgenstein's punishments were ill-treatments.Piribauer tried to have Wittgenstein arrested, but the one-man police station was empty when he went there, and the next day he was told Wittgenstein had disappeared.
 On 28 April, Wittgenstein handed in his resignation to Wilhelm Kundt, a local school inspector.
 He returned to Vienna, where he took a job as an assistant gardener in the Brothers of Mercy monastery in Hütteldorf.

+According to Wittgenstein biographer William Warren Bartley III, Wittgenstein's pupils would sometimes pretend to faint when struck by Wittgenstein and that "those of Wittgenstein's old students who had faked fainting themselves believe today that this boy too was faking.
+But there is no way to know".